ibm-cloud-docs/AnalyticsEngine/aggregating-logs.md

  See [Granting permissions](/docs/AnalyticsEngine?topic=AnalyticsEngine-grant-permissions){: external}.
 - You need your IAM access token.
 See [Retrieving the IAM access token](/docs/AnalyticsEngine?topic=AnalyticsEngine-retrieve-iam-token){: external}.
 -	You need the `cluster_management.api_url` for the service endpoints of your {{site.data.keyword.iae_full_notm}} service instance.
 See [Retrieving service endpoints](/docs/AnalyticsEngine?topic=AnalyticsEngine-retrieve-endpoints){: external}.
-- When you configure  {{site.data.keyword.iae_full_notm}} to work with the LogDNA instance, you can select to connect to the **private** endpoints of the instance.
+- When you configure  {{site.data.keyword.iae_full_notm}} to work with the {{site.data.keyword.la_short}} instance, you can select to connect to the **private** endpoints of the instance.
 We encourage you to use private endpoints as this increases performance and is more cost effective.
 See [Cloud service endpoints integration](/docs/AnalyticsEngine?topic=AnalyticsEngine-service-endpoint-integration).

 ## Configuring log aggregation